You’ll Want to Brush Your Teeth After Eating These Foods

 Bread is another starchy food choice, so be mindful when you’re walking the bakery section of the grocery store.
-Much like potato chips, the starch from bread breaks down into sugars that can lead to .
+Much like potato chips, the starch from bread breaks down into sugars that can lead to cavities.
 If you’re shopping for bread, less refined varieties like whole wheat have less added sugar, but you’ll still want to brush your teeth after eating them.

-We already covered and know that all varieties of candy and chocolate can be bad news for your teeth, but sour candies may be one of the worst culprits.
+We already know that all varieties of candy and chocolate can be bad news for your teeth, but sour candies may be one of the worst culprits.
 They typically have more acids and sugars than normal candy and have the same negative impact as dried fruit.
 If you have to satisfy your sweet tooth, reach for something easier to wash away or plan to brush quickly.

-Questions?
+Got Questions?
 Give Us a Call!